-Figure 4-14 plots fault current in multiples of generator rating (assuming no voltage regulator boosting) and relay pickup as a percent of nominal.
-The relay tap must be selected so that pickup in multiples of generator rating is less than the fault current shown in the Figure 4-14 example.
+Figure 4-19 plots fault current in multiples of generator rating (assuming no voltage regulator boosting) and relay pickup as a percent of nominal.
+The relay tap must be selected so that pickup in multiples of generator rating is less than the fault current shown in the Figure 4-19 example.

-Restraint voltage (V) is proportional to the drop across external reactance (X_E), and decays along with the fault current (I) that is developed by the generator.
+Restraint voltage (V) is proportional to the drop across external reactance ( $X_E$ ), and decays along with the fault current (I) that is developed by the generator.
 Initial voltage is 40 percent of rated, so the phase time overcurrent pickup is also 40 percent of nominal.
 At about 0.04 seconds after fault inception, restraint voltage drops below 25 percent and the pickup current flattens to 25 percent.
 During the shaded portion of the graph, the relay operates slower than it would if the pickup current was constant at 25 percent of nominal.
-This occurs for a very small time interval compared to the total relay operating time, so the increased pickup has a negligible effect on operating time.
+This occurs for a minor interval compared to the total relay operating time, so the increased pickup has a negligible effect on operating time.

-Figure 4-14.
-Relay Signals and Current Pickup Example For 3-Phase Fault ($X_E = 0.65 X''D$)
+Figure 4-19.
+Relay Signals and Current Pickup Example for 3-Phase Fault (XE=0.65 X"D)

-Figure 4-15 shows an example similar to Figure 4-14, but the higher external reactance ($X_E = 2X_D^$) to the fault develops a higher restraint voltage.
-In Figure 4-15, the shaded area of the graph where pickup exceeds 25 percent of nominal is much larger than the shaded area in Figure 4-14.
+Figure 4-20 shows an example similar to Figure 4-19, but the higher external reactance ( $X_E = 2X^{"}D$ ) to the fault develops a higher restraint voltage.
+In Figure 4-20, the shaded area of the graph where pickup exceeds 25 percent of nominal is much larger than the shaded area in Figure 4-19.
 (This is the area where the relay operates slower.)
 If we assume a fixed 25 percent of nominal pickup current, a significant margin in the time coordination with external protection is added, although the log scale tends to exaggerate this effect.

-Figure 4-15.
-Relay Signals and Current Pickup Example For 3-Phase Fault ($X_E = 2 X''D$)
+Figure 4-20.
+Relay Signals and Current Pickup Example for 3-Phase Fault ( $X_E=2~X''D$ )